Sangarshanan/godseye/README.md

 # Pincode Mapping:

-This Application can obtain the retrieve give Latitude and Longitude
+This Application can retrieve the Pincode given Latitude and Longitude